phossa2/config/README.md

 [![License](https://poser.pugx.org/phossa2/config/license)](http://mit-license.org/)

 **phossa2/config** is a configuration management library for PHP.
-The design idea is inspired by another github project `mrjgreen/config` but with lots of cool features.
+The design idea is inspired by another github project [mrjgreen/config](https://github.com/ecfectus/config) but with some cool features.

 It requires PHP 5.4, supports PHP 7.0+ and HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-4][PSR-4].